pjanowski/shrike/docs/compliant_logging/rfc-logging.md

     main(logger)
 ```

-Open question: should the confidential `logging.getLogger` method throw an
+Open question: should the compliant `logging.getLogger` method throw an
-exception if the non-confidential `logging` namespace is in scope?
+exception if the non-compliant `logging` namespace is in scope?

 ## Alternatives